Imagine you’ve just rubbed a magic lamp, and a genie appears promising to teach you just one single thing at an incredibly high level.

-This answer would be like telling the genie "I wish to be able to make as many wishes as I want." 😏
+This answer would be like telling the genie “I wish for more wishes!” 😏

-More seriously, learning how to learn will open doors for you to all manner of fields for the rest of your life: for your hobbies, your study and your career plans.
+More seriously, learning how to learn will open doors for you to all types of fields for the rest of your life: for your hobbies, your studies and your career plans.

 “Learning how to learn is life's most important skill.” - Tony Buzan

-Before proceeding to the next stage, take five minutes to note down your personal reasons for following this course.
+Before proceeding to the next stage, take five minutes to note down your personal reasons for taking this course.

-If you prefer to keep your reasons to yourself, that is your right.
-All the same, I recommend that you write them down somewhere, as a brief note, in a notebook or private text editor.
+If you prefer to keep your reasons to yourself, that’s fine too.
+All the same, I recommend that you write them down somewhere, whether in a notebook or on your Notes app!